 How a numerical reasoning test works

 The great thing about numerical tests is that they are not the same as a maths test.
 Of course, they involve numbers and calculations but they are not trying to measure your maths ability in the same way as a school exam.
 This is great news for those of us with dark memories of impenetrable maths questions requiring skills like algebra, trigonometry and probabilities.
-Numerical tests do not require you to write out longhand answers; they do not require knowledge of formulae and theories; they do not require you to revise beforehand.
+Numerical tests do not require you to write out longhand answers and they do not require knowledge of uncommon formulae and theories.

 So what are 'Numerical Tests'?